Why supporting doctoral students of color is more important than ever

 The results have exceeded our most ambitious hopes.
 Our program’s graduation/retention rate of roughly 90 percent far exceeds that of most other graduate student groups and of doctoral students overall.

-More than 860 graduates have participated in our program, with about half currently in school.
-Our graduates now work in 43 states and counting, more than 70 percent of them in higher education.
+More than 1,560 Scholars have participated in our program, with about 400 currently in school.
+Our graduates (more than 900) now work in 43 states and counting, more than 70 percent of them in higher education.

 More work is needed